YichengDWu/Sophon.jl/README.md

 Use the [documentation](https://yichengdwu.github.io/Sophon.jl/dev/) to explore the features.

-Please star this repo if you find it useful.
+Please star this repository if you find it useful.

 ## Installation